Nonlocal Sublinear Elliptic Problems Involving Measures: Introduction

 In light of \eqref{bilateral}, a necessary and sufficient condition for the existence of a positive solution $u\in L^{r,\rho}(\mathbb{R}^n)$ to \eqref{fractionalproblem} with $M=1$ is given by

 Nevertheless, it is not quite easy to verify the second condition due to the way the intrinsic potential $\mathcal{K}_{\alpha} \sigma_{1}$ is defined.

-We would like to point out that uniqueness for all solutions to nonlocal sublinear problems of the type \eqref{fractionalproblem} in the case $M=1$ has been proved in \cite{V4}.
-More recently in \cite{PV2}, Phuc and Verbitsky treated uniqueness for equations of $p$-Laplace type for general reachable solutions, in particular all solutions in various specific classes, again when $M=1$.
+We would like to point out that the uniqueness of solutions to nonlocal sublinear problems of the type \eqref{fractionalproblem} in the case $M=1$ has been proved in \cite{V4}.
+In addition, Phuc and Verbitsky also treated uniqueness for equations of $p$-Laplace type for general reachable solutions, in particular all solutions in various specific classes, again when $M=1$.
+More recently, in \cite{MS2}, the authors established the existence of positive solutions in Lebesgue spaces to \eqref{fractionalproblem} provided $M=1$ and $\alpha = 2$, using generalized Green energy estimates.

-In this present study, we provide useful sufficient conditions on $\sigma_{i}$ and $\omega$ in terms of Riesz potentials for the existence of the positive minimal solution $u\in L^{r,\rho}(\R^n)$, to the Dirichlet problem \eqref{fractionalproblem} in the case $M \geq 1$.
+In this present study, we provide useful sufficient conditions on $\sigma_{i}$ and $\omega$ in terms of Riesz potentials for the existence of the positive minimal solution $u\in L^{r,\rho}(\R^n)$ to the Dirichlet problem \eqref{fractionalproblem} in the case $M \geq 1$.
 We will see that these conditions can be used to deduce simple sufficient condition of the form:

 with appropriate exponents $0 < s_{i}, t_{i}, \tilde{s}, \tilde{t} < \infty$, for the existence of such solution to \eqref{fractionalproblem}.
 In particular, this yields a refinement of the existence result obtained in \cite{BO}.